Marseille: Companies, services and high technologies

 In recent years, the city has also experienced a large growth in service sector employment and a switch from light manufacturing to a cultural, high-tech economy.
 The Marseille region is home to thousands of companies, 90% of which are small and medium enterprises with less than 500 employees.
 Among the most famous are CMA CGM, container-shipping giant; Compagnie maritime d'expertises (Comex), a leader in sub-sea engineering and hydraulic systems; Airbus Helicopters, an Airbus division; Azur Promotel, an active real estate development company; La Provence, the local daily newspaper; RTM, Marseille's public transport company; and Société Nationale Maritime Corse Méditerranée (SNCM), a major provider of passenger, vehicle and freight transportation in the Western Mediterranean.
-The urban operation Euroméditerranée has developed a large offer of offices and thus Marseille hosts one of the main business district in France.
+The Euroméditerranée urban development project has significantly expanded the city's office stock, making Marseille home to one of the largest business districts in France.

 Marseille is the home of three main technopoles: Château-Gombert (technological innovations), Luminy (biotechnology) and La Belle de Mai (17,000 sq.m. of offices dedicated to multimedia activities).